A.H. Almaas - Points of Interest

 Is There an Ultimate Reality? – Part 3

-The end of seeking, the birth of runaway realization Seeking had ceased at stages, each realization or awakening coming to a deeper and more complete ceasing of search or need.
+Seeking had ceased at stages, each realization or awakening coming to a deeper and more complete ceasing of search or need.
 What became clear at some point in this path is that Reality does not posit itself as one ultimate that all will agree upon.
 It does reveal itself as one ultimate or another, each absolutely true and liberating, but it does not have to continue revealing itself as this ultimate.
 One can stabilize in one of these ultimates and that becomes one’s life attainment.
 One is free and happy, and can render a great service to others.
-But since in this path many realizations occurred, there was first an integration of all
+But since in this path many realizations occurred, there was first an integration of all of them, which I had termed coemergent nonduality, in The Inner

 Read More »